 Just like oil massage, it is done in a private room.
 Basically it is an oil massage done with heated stones.
 Hot Stone Massage is considered a luxury treatment.
 It is hardly ever offered by lower-end massage shops but is on the menu of many spas.

 7. Chi Nei Tsang

 This modality was developed by Mantak Chia in Thailand.
-It is an abdominal massage system which can be done with oil directly on the skin or without oil even on fully dressed persons as taught in Thai Healing Massage Academy’s home study training course.
+It is an abdominal massage system which can be done with oil directly on the skin or without oil even on fully dressed persons as taught in Thai Healing Massage Academy’s online training course.

 Chi Nei Tsang is based on the principle that every part of the body can be reached and affected by just working on the abdomen.
 This modality is only offered in a few places in Thailand.
 It is especially known in Chiang Mai since it was developed in Mantak Chia’s Tao Garden spa and training institute which is near the city of Chiang Mai.

 Chi Nei Tsang has been exported to Western countries by Mantak Chia’s students.
 It is a refined healing art which requires a lot of sensitivity on the part of the therapist.
 Once learned, it is a powerful and highly therapeutic system to work on many physical and emotional issues.

 8. Karsai Nei Tsang